shubham1112-03/Decentralized-Password-Manager/UML_Diagram_Descriptions.md

 ### 3. Sequence Diagram

-Sequence Diagrams model the interactions between objects in a time-ordered sequence.
+**Explanation:** Sequence Diagrams model the interactions between objects in a time-ordered sequence.
+They show exactly how different parts of the system collaborate to carry out a function, detailing the messages passed between them.

 #### Sequence: Add New Credential